jazminemsjordan/CSC230-Drones-Project/README.md

    everything.
 Even basic HTTP auth in front of Flask would be a reasonable step before the lab uses this on real data.

-## Project timeline check-in

-Per the timeline in the proposal:

-- **4/26–5/2: implementation and debugging** — this update lands here.
-- **5/3–5/8: finishing touches, demo by 5/7** — recommend prioritizing
-  (1) video GPS and (2) spatial filter from the list above for the demo, since both are visible wins.
-(3)–(5) can be flagged as future work in the demo slides.